kuhlman-labs/octopy-admin/README.md

-# Octopy
+# Octopy Admin

-Octopy is a python library for interacting with the GitHub API.
+Octopy Admin is a python library for interacting with the GitHub API.

 ## Installation

-Octopy uses Poetry for dependency management.
+Octopy Admin uses Poetry for dependency management.
 If you haven't installed it already please use Poetry's [official docs](https://python-poetry.org/docs/#installation) for instructions.

 1.Install project depenencies.